pelzolga123/Framework-project/README.md

 <img src="https://i.ibb.co/d0TfSZ6/framework-project.png" alt="framework-project" border="0">

 ## About The Project
-In this project, we design our own grid-based framework that is similar to Bootstrap, with its own 12-column design and classes for text, button, input, table, navbar styling, etc. We then used the framework to clone the famous design website: Smashing magazine.The sample website is available at [Smashing Magazine Homepage](https://smashingmagazine.com) and the cloned version can be viewed using the live link listed below.
+In this project, we design our own grid-based framework that is similar to Bootstrap, with its own 12-column design and classes for text, button, input, table, navbar styling, etc. We then used the framework to clone the famous design website: Smashing magazine.
+The sample website is available at [Smashing Magazine Homepage](https://smashingmagazine.com) and the cloned version can be viewed using the live link listed below.

 ### Grid logic
 ![Grid Scheme](https://github.com/pelzolga123/Framework-project/blob/develop/assets/scheme.png)